fornwall/advent-of-code/README.md

   - Deployed to [Cloudflare Workers](https://workers.cloudflare.com/).
   - Deployed to [Netlify Functions](https://www.netlify.com/products/functions/).

-All builds and deployments are automated by the Github CI.
+All builds and deployments are done from the [CI using Github Actions](.github/workflows/github-ci.yml).